gurui7913/AC_PedestrianNavigationDecsionMakingSystem/README.md

 A mean cosine of ~0.25 (range 0.22–0.27) across all 65 pairs indicates:

-- **Non-zero alignment:** What participants look at and what they say share semantic content in CLIP's embedding space — ruling out the null hypothesis of no relationship
+- **Non-zero alignment:** What participants look at and what they say share semantic content in CLIP's embedding space — the result is above the random baseline of ~0
 - **Substantial gap from perfect alignment (1.0):** Verbal reasoning incorporates factors inaccessible to the eye-tracking heatmap: spatial memory, prior knowledge of the city, sequential context from earlier frames, and inferred structure beyond the immediate visual field

-This gap directly motivates the PhD research question: do LLM-based agents, which reason explicitly through language, show tighter alignment between their "attended" visual regions and their stated navigation reasoning?
+This gap directly motivates the PhD research question: do LLM-based agents, which reason explicitly through language, show tighter alignment between their attended visual regions and their stated navigation reasoning?

-### Emergent Findings
+### Summary of Findings

 | Finding | Implication |
 |:---|:---|